jimsalyer/blog-demo-react/README.md

 - `DELAY_MAX`: Maximum delay for API requests.
 Default value is 0.
 - `DELAY_MIN`: Minimum delay for API requests.
 Default value is 0.
 - `PORT`: Port the API will run on.
 Make sure this is the same as the port referenced in the `REACT_APP_API_URL` variable above.
 Default value is 5000.
+- `USER_SESSION_TIMEOUT`: Amount of time (in milliseconds) a user session can be "dormant" before ending.
+Sessions are refreshed each time the verify endpoint is called.

 Setting the `DELAY_*` variables above will add a random delay for each API request between the minimum and maximum values.